So, what happens when things go wrong on holiday?

 This is where it gets embarrassing – I basically had a breakdown when this happened.
 There was no way I could hobble down the long corridor they pointed me down.
 They were shocked that the airline had dumped me like this.

 The men still expected me to do what they asked despite the fact I was nearly toppling over and too tired and sore to move further.
 Thankfully, the only woman there got me to sit near her and wait for the rest of my family.
-Then Josh was able to take my bag to be examined instead.
+Then my husband was able to take my bag to be examined instead.

 I have lodged a complaint with Jetstar about my treatment.
 I wonder if anything will come of it?